Subodhan/GettingDataProject/README.md

 * Drop the activity_id column (use select)
 * Once again use melt to create tall and skinny data set with 'Subject_id' and 'activity_name' as id columns (var: tidy_data)
 * Arrange the data on 'Subject_id' and 'activity_name'
-* write the table out with rpow.names = FALSE
+* write the table out with row.names = FALSE